shmuelamar/cracken/benchmarks/README.md

 whenever `next_char <= char` we reached the last char on the charset.

-for more details see `impl WordGenerator` on the source.
+for more details see `src/generators.rs:CharsetGenerator` on the source.

 **other optimizations:**